& Construction

 Today, smart buildings know where you live, what your schedule is, and even how much sugar you like in your coffee.
 As buildings and cities become smarter and more autonomous, the tools used to design, manage, and maintain them are, too.

-It’s no secret that architecture, engineering, and construction (AEC) is lagging behind other industries when it comes to embracing digitalization and data-driven decision making.
+It’s no secret that the architecture, engineering, construction, and operations (AECO) sector is lagging behind other industries when it comes to embracing digitalization and data-driven decision making.
 But that’s changing, as industry professionals realize that to move forward, they need to start thinking—and working—differently.

-Digital twins in architecture, engineering, and construction (AEC) are comprehensive replicas of built assets and their systems.
+Digital twins in architecture, engineering, construction, and operations (AECO) are comprehensive replicas of built assets and their systems.

 A digital twin asset could take the form of: